National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/homework/README.md

 ### Assignments & Questions for `manipulation-1`

+1. List three areas outside software development where it's advantageous to breakup bigger challenges into smaller ones.

+1. Add a new variable to `pt` from an existing input table.

 1. Incorporate the `condition_occurrence` table.
     We suggest something like:
     1. Import the dataset (from the same location as the session's other simulated datasets).